NasdormML/Moex_predict/README.md

 │   └── v1.1 ...                   # New folder create after retrain models
 ├── notebooks/
 │   ├── Best_GAZP.ipynb            # Notebook for TCN model analysis and experiments
-│   └── Best_SBER.ipynb            # Notebook for LSTM model analysis and experiments
+│   ├── Best_SBER.ipynb            # Notebook for LSTM and TFE models analysis and experiments
+|   └── Best_ROSN.ipynb            # Notebook for TFE only model analysis and experiments
 └── README.md                      # Project documentation (this file)
 ```